ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

 * `title_crayon`: Crayon to print the title.
 * `title_same_width_as_table`: If `true`, then the title width will match that of the table.
-Otherwise, the title size will be equal to the screen width.
+Otherwise, the title size will be equal to the display width.
                                (**Default** = `false`)
 * `tf`: Table format used to print the table (see the section [Text table formats](@ref)). (**Default** = `tf_unicode`)